FDR_IQT.RdFDR_IQT is a function which uses summary statistics to reduce Winner's

 https://amandaforde.github.io/winnerscurse/articles/winners_curse_methods.html

-for illustration of the use of FDR_IQT
+for illustration of the use of FDR_IQT with a toy data set and further

 information regarding the computation of the adjusted SNP-trait association